-In its April 2009 guidelines on airway clearance therapies, the Cystic Fibrosis Foundation recommended, based on a systematic review of evidence, airway clearance therapies for all patients with cystic fibrosis, noting that no therapy has been demonstrated to be superior to others (level of evidence, fair: net benefit, moderate; grade of recommendation, B).
-The Cystic Fibrosis Foundation also issued a consensus recommendation that the prescribing of airway clearance therapies should be individualized, based on factors such as age and patient preference.
+To date, the most current guidelines on airway clearance therapies issued by the Cystic Fibrosis Foundation was published in 2009.
+Based on a systematic review of evidence, airway clearance therapies are recommended for all patients with cystic fibrosis for clearance of sputum, maintenance of lung function, and improved quality of life and no therapy has been demonstrated to be superior to others (level of evidence, fair: net benefit, moderate; grade of recommendation, B) (Flume et al., 2009).
+The Cystic Fibrosis Foundation also issued a consensus recommendation that the prescribing of airway clearance therapies should be individualized, based on factors such as age and patient preference (Lahiri et al., 2016).